-Lesbian, Gay, Bisexual or Transgender (LGBT) and thinking about adoption?
+Lesbian, Gay, Bisexual or Trans (LGBT+) and thinking about adoption?

 From the earliest days of adoption in England, it has been possible for single people (regardless of sexual orientation) to adopt.
 Same sex couples could not adopt and although adoption agencies helped many couples by approving one of the couple singly, it took a change in law from December 2005 to allow adoption orders to be granted to unmarried couples including same sex couples.

-Since that time adoption agencies have been able to openly recruit and assess lesbian and gay couples, as well as single adopters, there are many more LGBT adopters and the numbers continue to increase, for some agencies up to 10% of their adopters are LGBT people.
+Since that time adoption agencies have been able to openly recruit and assess lesbian and gay couples, as well as single adopters, there are many more LGBT + adopters and the numbers continue to increase.

 Adoption: What you need to know?